siversalih/pyChrome-Web-Automation/README.md

 	```

 #####Locate Web Element
-The big and probably the most challenging part of Web Automation is finding the required locator.
+The most challenging part of Web Automation is finding the required locator.
 And it's done manually by the Automator prior of locating it's Web Element.
-Once the Automator gathers the locator, its Web Element can be obtained by id, name, tag, class, partial text, link text, css selector and most powerfully by xpath.
+Once the Web Element location is known, the Web Element can be obtained by id, name, tag, class, partial text, link text, css selector and xpath.
 Depending of which locator (or attribute) is available and the Automator approach, finding the Web element is easy as follows:

 -	**Locating Web Element**